 Best 25 Burgers in Miami Rules

 It’s important to note that all burgers on this list are fresh beef; no frozen patties are allowed.
-I then put together a list based on what I’ve eaten and then start to cut out burgers.
+I then put together a list based on what I’ve eaten and then cut out burgers.

 To be 100% clear, I have eaten every single burger on this list and taken every picture.
 If you’re looking for burger list shenanigans, go elsewhere.